blockchain-dei/openscv/README.md

 view functions must now be called using the code STATICCALL instead of the usual CALL code.
 Consequently, when defining an interface for older contracts, the programmer should only use view instead of constant in the case s/he is absolutely sure that the function will work with STATICCALL (Solidity, 2023).
-This vulnerability is also known in the literature as "AssemblyUsage" (Tsankov et al., 2018; Momeni et al., 2019).</p>
+This vulnerability is also known in the literature as "assembly Usage" (Tsankov et al., 2018)</p>

 <h3>1.6 Delegatecall to Untrusted Callee</h3>